-A significant proportion of the programme is delivered as online modules using the AiTS Virtual Learning Environment which can be found at http://vle.aits.ac.uk You will be given login details when you register for a course which is delivered this way.
+Similarly to the FdSc studies a significant proportion of the programme is delivered as online modules using the AiTS Virtual Learning Environment which can be found at http://vle.aits.ac.uk.
+You will be given login details when you register for a course which is delivered this way.
 Some of these modules also offer online tutorials where you have the opportunity to discuss aspects of the module with your tutor.
 These are presented using a video/audio conferencing system.
 Your will find it extremely helpful if you have a microphone and headset in order to talk with your tutor during these tutorials.
 You will not normally need a webcam.